rev (noun, verb) /rɛv/ LISTEN

 Did you know?

 Revolutions or revs per minute can be further abbreviated to RPM.
 When driving, you should try to shift gears at optimal RPM to protect your car’s engine and increase fuel efficiency.
-This video clip explains how:
+Watch this clip to learn what rev matching means:

 The dial that the man refers to as a tachometer is normally called a rev counter in UK English.